adelagar/DeployMultipleServers/README.md

 # Deploy Multiple Servers on Azure
 ### Deploy multiple servers within an existing Azure virtual network.
-Windows 2019/2016/2012R2/Ubuntu 18.04/CentOS 7.9.
+Deploy Generation 1 or 2 virtual machines on selected SKU's.
+Solution options available are Windows Server 2022 Datacenter/2019 Datacenter/2016 Datacenter/2012 R2/Ubuntu 22.04/ Ubuntu 20.04/CentOS 7.9.
 ### The solution is intended for deploying either production or development workloads in Azure Commercial and Azure Government.
-### Please note that at the end of the server name I am appending a "-" and the next ordinal number.
+### Please note that at the end of the virtual machine name I am appending a "-" and the next ordinal number.
 Example Server-1, Server-2, etc.
 ### We are adding a route table, network security group, and availability set for the virtual machines that are being deployed.
-Please configure as you see fit.
+Please configure these objects as you see fit and associate with either the virtual network or virtual machine.
-### You will also have the ability to choose a data disk of various sizes and up to 32 disks.
+### You will also have the ability to choose a data disk of various sizes starting from 4 Gib to 1024 Gib with a total of 32 disks.
-### We are providing all of the server sku's available.
-Please vaidate before using this solution accelerator that the region you are planning on deploying has that sku.
+### We are providing the most popular server SKU's available.
+Please vaidate before using this solution accelerator that the region you are planning on deploying has the virtual machine SKU.
-### Feel free to use, edit, and add functionality as you see fit.
-Solution is being provided "as is" for the greater technical community.
+### Feel free to use this solution, edit, and add functionality as you see fit.
+This solution is being provided "as is" for the greater technical community with no guarantees.
-### Use the solution with the Azure portal Custom Template Deployment feature.
+### Use the solution with the Azure portal Custom Template Deployment feature or most common pipeline tools.
 ### Pleae enjoy and would love to hear feedback to improve the solution!